Aviation of World War II

-Structurally, the Pe-2I was a cantilever all-metal monoplane with a mid-wing location, the area of which was increased by 1.2 m & # 178; (mainly due to sagging in the front of the center section).
+Structurally, the Pe-2I was a cantilever all-metal monoplane with a mid-wing location, the area of which was increased by 1.2 m² (mainly due to sagging in the front of the center section).
 The design of the detachable wing parts did not differ much from the serially produced ones and did not require serious alterations of stands and technological equipment.
 VK-107A engines were installed in the nacelles, developing a power of 1500hp. from. at an altitude of 4500 m.
 Compared to the Pe-2F, the motors were displaced forward by 200 mm.
 The propellers were three-bladed, of the VISH-107TL5 type, with a diameter of 3.1 m.
 Individual exhaust pipes of the motors were placed in four rows - two rows on top and one on the side surfaces of the hoods.
-Fifteen gas tanks held a maximum of 1844 liters of fuel, which increased the practical range to 2275 km.
+Fifteen fuel tanks held a maximum of 1844 liters of fuel, which increased the practical range to 2275 km.
 The shift of the wing of the new profile to the middle position and the increase in the fuselage (by 1 m in length and by 300 mm in width) made it possible to place the FAB-1000M43 in the bomb bay (with a trimmed stabilizer).
-The landing gear of the aircraft was made according to the Pe-2 type, but with the same wheel sizes, the OOSh struts were strengthened taking into account the increased takeoff weight.
+The landing gear of the aircraft was made according to the Pe-2 type, but with the same wheel dimensions, the struts of the main landing gear were reinforced taking into account the increased take-off weight.

 Protection of the aircraft crew from enemy fire included an armored backrest, a headrest and an armored pilot's seat, as well as two vertical plates that covered the navigator, that is, it did not radically differ from that used on the serial Pe-2.
 Additional defensive capabilities were provided by two DAG-10 aircraft grenade holders, which proved their effectiveness at the front.